Phoenix International Raceway, 9 Nov 1975

 - Eagle 68 (John Hubbard): Roger Penske bought a road-racing version of the 1968 Indy Eagle and Mark Donohue raced it at Mosport and Riverside that season with a Chevrolet V8.
 It went to Weinberger Homes for 1969 and was driven at Indy by Ronnie Bucknum.
 It was not seen in 1970, but then went to Arnie Knepper and became his #90 C.H.E.K.
 Racing entry in 1971 and 1972, and finally his #45 entry at the 1973 Indy 500.
 It was then the LaWarre Precision Eagle entered by Robert W. LaWarre Sr (Titusville, FL) for Larry Rice and John Hubbard in 1974 and 1975.
 The Eagle was then retired but remained in LaWarre's ownership until his death in April 1997, after which it was bought by Joe Pirrotta (Palm City, FL) in 1999.
 The Eagle was fully restored to Penske livery and appeared at the Amelia Island Concours d'Elegance in 2005.

 - Eagle 74 (Jerry Grant): Patrick Racing acquired a new 1973 Eagle after the 1973 Indy 500, probably either chassis 7305 or 7306.
 It was fitted with a Ford V8 engine and used in practice at Ontario by Graham McRae as the #60 entry, but failed to qualify.
 Raced by Dick Simon at two later races that season.
 It may have been Steve Krisiloff's intended #60 Patrick entry at Indy in 1974, identified by Hungness as an Eagle "of 1973 vintage", but the car Krisiloff actually qualified was an older 1972 car.
 The 1973 car finally reappeared when raced by Krisiloff at Pocono and a few races later in the 1974 season, by which time it had a turbo Offy engine.
-Sold by Patrick Racing's chief crew George Bignotti to Fred W. Carrillo (San Juan Capistrano, CA) and entered as the #73 Spirit of Orange County entry for Jerry Grant at Ontario at the start of 1975.
-This became Carillo's AMC-engined car in late 1975 and early 1976, driven again by Grant, before Carillo acquired a newer Eagle.
-In 1977, this car was rebuilt to Offy specification and sold to Jim McElreath for son James to drive as the #26 McElreath Racing entry in 1977.
+Sold by Patrick Racing's chief crew George Bignotti to Fred Carrillo (San Juan Capistrano, CA) and entered as the #73 Spirit of Orange County entry for Jerry Grant at Ontario at the start of 1975.
+Later in 1975, the car was fitted with a 209 ci AMC stock block V8 engine developed for Carrillo by Dick Jones, and was driven by Grant in late 1975 and early 1976, now with Dave Klym as chief mechanic.
+Carrillo then acquired a newer Eagle chassis for the AMC engine and the 1973 Eagle was rebuilt in 1977 to Offy specification and sold to Jim McElreath for son James to drive as the #26 McElreath Racing entry in 1977.
 Then for Jim McElreath in 1978.
 In 1979, McElreath acquired a second Eagle, apparently the ex-O'Connell 1974 car, which was numbered as the #23 with the older car continuing as #26.
 The older car continued in use until 1981.
 In 2017, it was reported that this was chassis 7306, and had remained at Jim McElreath's home in Texas from 1983 until his death in 2017.
 It was then owned by Angus Russell (Ormond Beach, FL).

 - Coyote 71 (Jack Owens): New for AJ Foyt at the 1971 Indy 500, where he finished third.
 Presumably the car he used for the rest of the season, but it is possible he used the sister car or older cars at short track events.
 NSSN reported that he used this car when he won at Phoenix in October 1971, his first USAC race win in over two years, when the car had "undergone major chassis changes, including the moving of the radiators to the rear of the chassis, ala McLaren".
 The car was sold to the MVS team for 1972 and raced by Jim Hurtubise at the Indy 500.
 MVS also bought an older 1969/70 Coyote for the short ovals.
 This car was then raced by George Snider as MVS's #29 entry on the longer tracks later in 1972.
 Although Sessions was reported to be driving the team's 1972 Eagle at all his races in 1973, photographs and race video show him driving the Coyote at least twice.
 It was bought from MVS in 1975 less engine by the Dewco Construction team of Jack Owens (Indianapolis, IN), and fitted with a stock block Chevrolet.
 It ran in this form for two years, but only started one race.
 Then unknown until the early 1980s when it was entered by Robert W. Gaby's B&G Racing for Steve Ball (Osslar, IN) at the 1981 Indy 500.
 Ball's entry was withdrawn after the team's owner ran into financial issues, but Ball was invited to start the Pocono race a month later as USAC were short of entries.
 The car was later sold to Chuck Haines, who later sold it to a new owner who took it to Walt Goodwin to be restored.